Godfred Agyemang Yeboah

-Godfred Agyemang Yeboah (born 24 June 1998) is a Ghanaian footballer who plays as an centre back for Ghana Premier League side Karela United FC, whom he captains.
+Godfred Agyemang Yeboah (born 24 June 1998) is a Ghanaian footballer who plays as a centre back for Ghana Premier League side Karela United FC, whom he captains.

 Club career

 Early career

 Yeboah played at Obonu FC in 2012, Shaka FC in 2014 and Golden Boys FC 2015 during his formative period as a footballer.

 Proud United

 Yeboah began his professional football career with Proud United FC in the 2015–2016 season.

 Karela United

 In January 2017, Ghana Premier League side Karela United FC signed Yeboah on a three-year contract from Proud United FC.

 In October 2019, It was reported that Ghana Premier League giants Hearts of Oak SC were interested in his services but a transfer request was rejected by Karela United FC based on financial agreements.
 He was promoted from deputy captain to captain ahead of the 2020–21 season with Diawisie Taylor and Sadiq Alhassan serving as his deputies.